-- (2) Enclosed in insulating conduit, or in metal conduit or cable protected by an insulating covering; - (3) Conductors with triple-braid weatherproof or equivalent covering and covered by wood molding. - Methods (2) and (3) apply also to lateral runs and to grounding conductors, except that conductors for grounding lightningprotection wires are not required to be covered within 6 feet above or below circuits of 15,000 volts or more. - E. Requirements for Vertical and Lateral Communication Conductors on Communication Line Poles or Within the Communication Space on Jointly Used Poles. - 1.
+(2) Enclosed in insulating conduit, or in metal conduit or cable protected by covered by wood molding.

+(3) Conductors with triple-braid weatherproof or equivalent covering and

+Methods (2) and (3) apply also to lateral runs and to grounding conductors, except that conductors for grounding lightning-protection wires are not required to be covered within 6 feet above or below circuits of 15,000 volts or more.

+- E. Requirements for Vertical and Lateral Communication Conductors on Communication Line Poles or Within the Communication Space on Jointly Used Poles. - 1.
 CLEARANCES FROM WIRES.